 Here's another nightmare… You spent the whole weekend in your dorm room writing a 10-page paper for your English Lit class and there are only 45 minutes left until class starts when the paper is due.
 You just hit save but your document vanished.
 You could panic, or look for help from UNT's Residential Network.

 After hours of classroom work, studying or meetings, your brain needs refueling.
-There are several campus options to meet your dining needs, with everything from light snacks to multi-course meals and from vegan choices to Southern comfort foods.
+There are many campus options to meet your dining needs, with everything from light snacks to multi-course meals and choices ranging from vegan to Southern comfort foods.

 Dining hall locations:

 During the summer, Bruceteria is the only residence hall cafeteria open.

 The new University Union has several Retail Food Shops, including many national brands such as Burger King, Chick-fil-A, Jamba Juice and Starbucks, just to name a few.

 Other campus eateries

 If you have class in the vicinity of Wooten Hall and you find yourself in need of nutrition, you can purchase Peet's Coffee & Tea, cold drinks, baked desserts and light lunch items at The Go!
 Station.

 If you spend time at Discovery Park, check out Park Place Market where you can buy sandwiches, salads and bakery items, drinks and gourmet coffees.
 Or you can get a cup of coffee and a snack at Discovery Perks.